Sanglorian/orcus/Orcus Advanced Options - current.md

 *Level 8*

 **Pull Out an Ogre** (standard, daily) ● **Summons** Place an ogre wretch in an unoccupied space adjacent to you.
-At the end of the encounter, the ogre wretch disappears.
+The ogre wretch is a companion, and follows the companion rules (including obeying your commands).
+At the end of the encounter or if reduced to 0 hit points or below, the ogre wretch disappears.

 The ogre wretch has the following feature:

 *Instinct*
 At the end of your turn, if the ogre wretch has not received a command that turn, it moves to the nearest enemy and uses *maul*.